Eskils/VariableBlurImageView/Sources/VariableBlurImageView/Documentation.docc/VariableBlurImageView.md

 # ``VariableBlurImageView/VariableBlurImageView``

-Subclass of `UIImageView` which asynchronously applies the wanted progressive blur.
+Subclass of `UIImageView` and `NSImageView` which asynchronously applies the wanted progressive blur.

 ## Overview